kadimetla/doc-adk-training/training/module24-evaluation/lab-solution.md

                 run: adk eval . eval_results/calculator_tests.evalset.json
         ```
         If `adk eval` returns a non-zero exit code (indicating test failures), the CI/CD pipeline step will fail, preventing regressions from being merged or deployed.
 This provides an automated safety net for agent development.

+4.  **What is the difference between "Golden Path" testing and "User Simulation"?**
+    *   **Answer:** "Golden Path" testing (Regression Testing) uses *static*, recorded conversations to ensure the agent performs exactly as it did in the past for known inputs.
+It verifies correctness and prevents breaking changes.
+"User Simulation" (Stress/Dynamic Testing) uses a generative model to act as a *dynamic* user.
+It creates varied, unpredictable conversations based on a scenario, helping to find edge cases, safety issues, or robustness failures that static tests might miss.